About Ryan Kauffman, MD, FAAFP

 Dr. Kauffman has been involved in Family Medicine organizations since he was a medical student and has served in numerous state and national roles.
-He is currently the Immediate Past-President of the Ohio Academy of Family Physicians and serving on the Commission on Continuing Professional Development for the American Academy of Family Physicians.
-He has twice been elected as Delegate to the American Academy of Family Physicians Congress of Delegates representing Ohio and has also served twice as a Delegate, representing around 11,000 Family Medicine Residents and about 18,000 New Physician members.
+He is Past-President of the Ohio Academy of Family Physicians and has served on several national committees and commissions.
+He is currently an Alternate-Delegate to the American Academy of Family Physicians Congress of Delegates representing Ohio and has also served twice as a Delegate, representing around 11,000 Family Medicine Residents and about 18,000 New Physician members.
 Dr. Kauffman has advocated for patients with state government including serving on the governor’s Ohio Cabinet Opiate Action Team and giving testimony before the House Health & Aging Committee Subcommittee on Opiate Addition Treatment and Reform.
 Dr. Kauffman is an Associate Medical Editor for FP Essentials and is the Editor of the Ohio Family Physician.

 Ryan and his wife Valerie reside in Bellefontaine with their 3 sons.
 In his spare time, Ryan enjoys playing games and sports with his sons, doing home improvement projects, working with computers and playing music.
 Ryan has been part of the West Central Ohio Community Concert Band since 2007.
 The Kauffman family attends Oak Grove Mennonite Church in West Liberty.

 About Nurse Jen

 Jen grew up in De Graff, graduating from Riverside High School in 2000.
 She started her career in the medical field as a receptionist in the front office of Oakhill Medical Associates.
 She went on to attend nursing school at Ohio High Point and received her LPN license in 2009.
 She currently lives in De Graff with her husband and 2 sons.